 Empiribox is an innovative and inspiring new approach to teaching and learning science in primary schools, which has been launched in the UK.
 It provides teachers with access to all the equipment they need.

 “Our initial reaction to the scheme was very positive.
-Dan (Sullivan, the creator of Empiribox) was very enthusiastic about his ambition to improve the quality of science in primary schools.
+We were very enthusiastic about their ambition to improve the quality of science in primary schools.

 “Science is an exciting subject but is often taught by teachers with little science knowledge like myself.
 Science also requires a lot of equipment for all children to be involved in practical activities.